Wondering where to stay during your visit to Sonoma? Check out my review of our excellent experiences at Sonoma's newly renovated MacArthur Place.

-MacArthur Place's grounds are perhaps its strongest attribute, after the incredible location.
-The hotel is actually a compilation of two-story guest houses and buildings supporting the hotel, such as the check-in and restaurant, all of which are connected by well-maintained pathways, sporting some gorgeous flowers.
-I find it one of the most relaxing places we've stayed that wasn't on an ocean.
+I find MacArthur Place to be one of the most relaxing places we've stayed that wasn't on an ocean.
 A world away from the hustle and bustle of a fairly busy tourist trip to wine country, full of trotting in an out of bachelorette-filled wineries, being able to take a quick stroll around the grounds really is relaxing.

 Definitely for the better, the guestrooms at MacArthur place are unrecognizable after their recent revamp.
 Formerly featuring a very heavy horse/ranch vibe, the rooms have been thoroughly modernized, with crisp, textiled walls, and patterned ceilings, all in muted oatmeal, black, white, and gray.